SekharUppuluri/Python/README.md

 # Python
->Python learning and practice repository — concepts, exercises, and future projects in progress.
+>Python learning and practice repository — concepts, exercises, and future projects in `progress`.